-Sunbury is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Sunbury is a decidedly white-collar village, with fully 89.02% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sunbury is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Sunbury who work in office and administrative support (14.95%), management occupations (14.53%), and sales jobs (8.86%).
+There are especially a lot of people living in Sunbury who work in management occupations (17.87%), office and administrative support (15.18%), and healthcare (8.69%).

 Also of interest is that Sunbury has more people living here who work in computers and math than 95% of the places in the US.

-Sunbury is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Sunbury doesn't have a public transportation system that people use for their commute.

-The per capita income in Sunbury in 2010 was $26,153, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $104,612 for a family of four.
+The per capita income in Sunbury in 2010 was $26,929, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $107,716 for a family of four.
 However, Sunbury contains both very wealthy and poor people as well.

 The people who call Sunbury home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sunbury residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sunbury include Irish, English, Italian, and European.
+The greatest number of Sunbury residents report their race to be White, followed by Asian.
+Important ancestries of people in Sunbury include German, Irish, English, Italian, and European.

 The most common language spoken in Sunbury is English.
-Other important languages spoken here include Portuguese and German.
+Other important languages spoken here include Tagalog and Polish.